MoHoushmand/mo/quantum_computers/superconducting_qubits/superconducting_qubits_op.md

 d4
 ```

-This might sound to you like a finished story.
+This might sound to like a finished story.
 However, there are many improvements to be made still to get to a fully scalable quantum computer.
 Exemplary topics that are currently being addressed in research,
 and which might also be attractive for additional reading are: